lpantano/seqclusterViz/README.md

 **How to:**

 Visualization of [seqcluster output for small RNA data](https://github.com/lpantano/seqcluster).
 You can run seqcluster or bcbio-nextgen to get the output.
 With [bcbio-nextgen](https://bcbio-nextgen.readthedocs.io/en/latest/) the full analysis is much easier and you get plenty of other outputs.
 See an example of bcbio output [here](https://github.com/lpantano/small-RNA-analysis/tree/master/reanalysis_parkinson).
 This is the re-analysis of [small RNA from patients with Parkinson's disease](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE97285) published in [bioinformatics](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btv632).
+Use this [file](https://github.com/lpantano/small-RNA-analysis/blob/master/reanalysis_parkinson/final/2017-03-31_srna/seqclusterViz/seqcluster.db) to visualize this data with the tool.

-Download [this repo](https://github.com/lpantano/seqclusterViz/archive/master.zip), unzip it, open `reader.html` and use `data/example.db` to test it!
+Download [this repo](https://github.com/lpantano/seqclusterViz/archive/master.zip), unzip it, open `reader.html` and use the tiny data `data/example.db` to test it!

 See video: https://youtu.be/Zjzte8n2-Sg